CrossBreezeNL/CrossGenerate/Documentation/docs/Config/XPath.md

 - <a href="https://www.w3schools.com/xml/xpath_intro.asp" target="_blank">W3Schools - XPath Tutorial</a>

 ## Examples
-Here some examples are given which represent commonly occuring configurtions containg XPath when using CrossGenerate.
+Here some examples are given which represent commonly occuring configurations containg XPath when using CrossGenerate.

 ### Selection
-When using XPath an important concept is the use of axis.
+When using XPath an important concept is the use of axes.
+An axis is a relationship of a certain node or set of nodes in the XML document to the current node.
 When traversing nodes the first part of the XPath is always the axis.
+See <a href="https://www.w3schools.com/xml/xpath_axes.asp" target="_blank">W3Schools - XPath Axes</a> for an explanation of this concept.

 #### Child node selection
 The '/' at the beginning of the expression makes sure it selects all attribute elements relative to the current node.